Thousands of organizations struggle with a common door access security issue known as Credential Overflow.

 Option Two: Pre-Printed PVC Badges

-Many customers prefer to use pre-printed badges for their visitors.
-Each of these badges will be printed in advance on a color card printer, allowing you to print your company’s name and logo on the front, along with any other relevant information.
+printed in advance on a color card printer, allowing you to print your company’s

 So what is the answer?